Chicago Fire (TV series): Development

 On November 9, 2015, NBC renewed the series for a fifth season.
 The season premiered on October 11, 2016.

 On May 9, 2018, NBC renewed the series for a seventh season, which premiered on September 26, 2018.
 On February 26, 2019, NBC renewed the series for an eighth season, which premiered on September 25, 2019.
-In February 2020, the series was renewed for a ninth, tenth and eleventh season.
+In February 2020, the series was renewed for its ninth, tenth, and eleventh season.
+The tenth season premiered on September 22, 2021.
+The eleventh season premiered on September 21, 2022.
+On April 10, 2023, NBC renewed the series for a twelfth season, which premiered on January 17, 2024.
+On March 21, 2024, NBC renewed the series for a thirteenth season which premiered on September 25, 2024.

+For the first five seasons Matt Olmstead, Michael Brandt, and Derek Haas served as the series showrunners.
+Dick Wolf is also credited as a co-showrunner for the third season alongside Olmstead, Brandt, and Haas.
+Beginning with the sixth season, Haas took over as the sole showrunner.
+Executive producer Andrea Newman was promoted to co-showrunner with Haas for the tenth and eleventh seasons.
+Haas stepped down from his position ahead of the twelfth season while Newman took over as sole showrunner.

+On May 5, 2025, NBC renewed the series for a fourteenth season which is scheduled to premiere on October 1, 2025.

 Filming

 The building used in the show for the firehouse exteriors is a working Chicago Fire Department firehouse, and is the headquarters of Engine 18, located at 1360 South Blue Island Avenue at Maxwell Street, between 13th & Racine.
 Housed here is ALS Engine 18, 2–2–1 (Deputy District Chief – 1st District), 2–1–21 (1st District Chief), 6–4–16 (High-Rise Response Unit), and ALS Ambulance 65.
 The interiors of Firehouse 51 are filmed at Cinespace Chicago Film Studios.
 The station house used for exteriors in Chicago PD is just a few blocks away at 949 West Maxwell Street at Morgan Street (interiors likewise filmed at Cinespace).

 Chicago artist and retired firefighter Lee J. Kowalski's oil paintings of fire scenes can be spotted in several episodes.

 Molly's, a small bar owned by Herrmann, Dawson and Mouch, was filmed at Lotties in Bucktown.
 Filming no longer takes place on location to avoid disrupting business.
 Instead, the interior and exterior surroundings were recreated at Cinespace.

 In November 2012, WGN-TV reported a plane crash at 29th and Martin Luther King Drive on their morning newscast and showed live footage for a few minutes before realizing it was merely a set piece staged for Chicago Fire and not an actual emergency situation.

 On March 13, 2020, Universal Television shut down production on the series due to the COVID-19 pandemic.

 Production on the series was temporarily halted on September 14, 2022, after a shooting occurred near the set.